-Three-dimensional mesh watermarking is an interesting and promising research area, with many potential practical applications.
-For example, an automobile constructor could insert watermarks into the car parts it has designed to protect its intellectual properties; a doctor could hide a patient's personal information in the 3D mesh model obtained after a scan, without impacting his diagnosis, to avoid mismatching the patient's personal information and his scan result; a mesh data receiver could authenticate the integrity and origin of the mesh model he/she has bought or obtained; even the texture of a mesh model, or the motion parameter of a mesh sequence could be inserted in the mesh description file via watermarking, just like hiding the audio signal of a video within the visual part of the video stream.
+Three-dimensional mesh watermarking appears as an interesting and promising research area.
+We can imagine many potential practical applications of 3D model/graphics watermarking.
+For example, an automobile constructor could insert watermarks in the car parts it has designed to protect its intellectual properties; a doctor could hide a patient's personal information in the 3D mesh model obtained after a scan, without impacting his diagnosis, to avoid mismatching patient's personal information and his scan result; a mesh data receiver could authenticate the integrity and originality of the mesh model he/she has bought or obtained; even the texture of a mesh model, or the motion parameter of a mesh sequence could be inserted in the mesh description file via watermarking, just like hiding the audio signal of a video within the visual part of the video stream.

-However, due to many difficulties stated in section II.A, such as the irregularity of the mesh description and the complexity of the possible attacks, research on 3D mesh watermarking is still in its infancy, even after ten years of studies of a large community.
-For fragile techniques of arbitrary meshes. constructing an algorithm capable of accurately locating the endured attacks and capable of surviving similarity transformations and vertex/facet reordering is a difficult task.
-For robust techniques, the causality problem, the desynchronization problem and the attacks (especially the connectivity attacks) are not easy to handle.
-In this paper, we have provided some working directions to devising robust and blind algorithms.
+However, due to many difficulties stated in section II.A, such as the irregularity of the mesh description and the complexity of the possible attacks, the research work on 3D mesh watermarking is still in its infancy, even after ten years of studies by many contributors.
+For fragile techniques of arbitrary meshes, constructing an algorithm capable of accurately locating the endured attacks and capable of surviving similarity transformations and vertex reordering is a difficult task.
+For robust techniques, the causality problem, the desynchronization problem and the attacks (especially the connectivity attacks) are also not so easy to handle.
+We have provided some working directions to devising robust and blind algorithms.
 Nearly all of them rely on a supposed efficient analysis or description tool of 3D meshes.
-They include robust mesh shape descriptors, robust mesh transformations, and remeshing algorithms insensitive to various attacks.
-Thus, in our opinion, the most important, but also the most difficult part of a 3D mesh watermarking system is the selection of a suitable feature space, in which the watermark signal is inserted.
+They include global or local mesh shape descriptors, robust mesh transformations, and remeshing algorithms insensitive to various attacks.
+Thus, in our opinion, the most important, also the most difficult part of a 3D mesh watermarking system is the selection of a suitable feature space, in which the watermark signal is inserted.
 In order to achieve this target, the watermarkers probably should work closely with computer graphics and geometry processing experts.